itsmat/ServerInfoFiveM/README.md

 # ServerInfoFiveM
-Fivem tool to get the information and the player list (also with the identifiers) of a server.
+Fivem tool to get the information and the list of players (also with identifiers) of a server with ip resolver (cfx.re/join/* to IP).
 Developed in python

 ## Features and Updates
 #### 0.0.1